GiuseppeTT/me812/README.md

 - Run the analysis (i.e. clean data, run models, build report and build presentation).

 ### Dashboard
-Additionally, you can open the shiny dashboard by running the following commands in the terminal:
+Additionally, you can open the shiny dashboard by running the following command in the terminal:

 ```
 make app